Planning of the September 11 attacks: Ideology

 The Iraqi invasion of Kuwait in 1990 marked a point where bin Laden turned attention toward the United States.
-He urged the Saudi regime not to host the 500,000 U.S. soldiers, instead advocating use of a mujaheddin force to oust the Iraqis.
+He urged the Saudi regime not to host the 500,000 U.S. soldiers, instead advocating use of a mujahideen force to oust the Iraqis.
 Bin Laden strongly opposed the continued presence of the U.S. Armed Forces in Saudi Arabia.
-He interpreted the Prophet Muhammad as banning the "permanent presence of kafirun (infidels) in Arabia".
+He interpreted Muhammad as banning the "permanent presence of kafirun (infidels) in Arabia".
 This drove bin Laden to attack U.S. military targets in Saudi Arabia.
 The date chosen for the 1998 Kenyan embassy bombings (August 7), was eight years to the day that American troops were sent to Saudi Arabia.

 Bin Laden also stated that he viewed the House of Saud (the Saudi royal family) as apostates.
 In Islam, the charge of apostasy is made against Muslims who become non-believers and reject Islam.
 Bin Laden also objected to U.S. alliances with the governments of Kuwait, Jordan, and Egypt.
 He viewed Israelis as kafirun who are unwelcome in "Muslim land".
 He objected to U.S. foreign policy in relation to Israel.
 He noted that key figures Madeleine Albright, Sandy Berger, and William Cohen, who were all Jewish, "drove Washington's undoubtedly pro-Israel policy" during the Clinton administration.

 Fatwas

 In 1996, bin Laden issued a fatwa, calling for the U.S. military to leave Saudi Arabia.
 In Islam, a fatwa can only be issued by an Islamic scholar; bin Laden, however, was a political fighter who used Islam to motivate his fighters.
-The 1998 U.S. Embassy bombings marked a turning point, with bin Laden intent on attacking the U.S. Bin Laden issued another fatwa in February 1998, together with Ayman al Zawahiri, declaring war against the U.S. He stated "We do not have to differentiate between military or civilian.
+The 1998 U.S. Embassy bombings marked a turning point, with bin Laden intent on attacking the U.S. Bin Laden issued another fatwa in February 1998, together with Ayman al-Zawahiri, declaring war against the U.S. He stated "We do not have to differentiate between military or civilian.
 As far as we are concerned, they [Americans] are all targets."
 Bin Laden cited grievances including the presence of U.S. kafirun (soldiers) in the Saudi Arabian holy land, the Iraqi people's suffering due to sanctions imposed after the Persian Gulf War, and U.S. support of Israel.
 In his December 1999 interview with Rahimullah Yusufzai, bin Laden reiterated his ideology and objected to U.S. military presence in Saudi Arabia.
 He proclaimed that the U.S. was "too near to Mecca", which he considered a provocation to the entire Muslim world.
 He also believed Israel "was killing and punishing Palestinians with American money and American arms."